 We stayed at Polis of Naxos.
-This stylish boutique hotel is great for a romantic getaway, or a comfortable family trip.
-The owner Alexis and his family are welcoming, hospitable and knowledgeable about the best places to go on their island.
-This is a laid back and very comfortable family owned 12 room hotel.
-Our first morning Alexis spent over 3 hours talking with my 89 year old father while pouring all of us glasses of raki (basically ouzo without the anise, similar to grappa).
-There is a bar in the lobby solely to pour his guests welcome drinks, or maybe to just randomly have a drink at midday if everyone feels like it.
+This stylish boutique hotel is great for a comfortable family trip.
+The owner Alexis and his family are welcoming, hospitable and knowledgeable about the best places to visit on their island.
+Our first morning Alexis spent over 3 hours talking with my 89-year-old father while pouring all of us glasses of raki (basically ouzo without the anise, similar to grappa).
+There is a bar in the lobby solely to pour his guests a welcome drink, or maybe to just randomly have a drink at midday if everyone feels like it.

-The hotel was completely remodeled last year and the beds are really comfortable.
-While breakfast isn’t massive, there is a good assortment of hot and cold options.
-We loved having a slice of orange cake each morning, which is very popular in Greece.
-Room rates at Polis of Naxos start at 43 euro ($51 USD) per night, which is fantastic value.
+Polis of Naxos recently underwent a complete renovation.
+Its beds are plush and comfortable – perfect for a good nights rest before and after exploring Naxos.
+Tasty breakfasts offer a nice assortment of hot and cold options.
+We loved having a slice of orange cake each morning, a ubiquitous dessert throughout Greece.
+Room rates at Polis of Naxos start at 43 euro ($51 USD) per night outside peak summer months, which is fantastic value.

 Where to Eat and Drink in Naxos Chora?

 We had several fantastic meals in Naxos.
-The best experience we had was at Flamingo.
-The food, ambiance and live rembetika music (Greek blues) in the courtyard was wonderful.
+The best experience we had was at Flamingo, which has been in business since 1991.
+The food, ambiance and live rembetika music (Greek blues) in the courtyard is simply idyllic.
 They also have seating overlooking the harbor and mountains of nearby Paros, so it’s a great place to eat around sunset.

 Naxos’ Excellent Hospitality

-As Naxos is a large island, it also makes for one of the best Cyclades islands to visit in winter.
+As Naxos is a large island, it would also be one of the best Cyclades islands to visit in winter.
 Syros, which is the capital of the Cyclades, is another great island to visit in winter.
 We were previously in Syros over New Year’s and had a fantastic time.
-The Greek islands are not warm in winter, but if you find yourself in Greece during this time, these are great options.
+The Greek islands are not warm in winter, but if you find yourself in Greece during this time, it is a good option.